roadwarriorslive/Pipulate/README.md

 This is another Pipulate reboot, but this time it's to get rid of all the custom Flask webserver hosting stuff, calling for a server somewhere (even if virtual on your desktop) when you've already got the power of your native desktop there.
-The question is how to tap it and not have your app go all brittle, based on the just-so code execution conditions of that particular local machine.
+The question is how to tap it in order to build an awesome SEO product that isn't brittle and tied to the such-and-such conditions of your local machine.
+How to do SEO coding quickly, portably and full of love?

 ## Enter Anaconda